ska-telescope/developer.skatelescope.org/src/tools/codeguides/cplusplus-codeguide.rst

 Exceptions:

+* Please read the core guidelines on `Error handling <https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines.html#e-error-handling>`__.
-* External dependencies have different ways of dealing with errors: exceptions, status codes, passing parameters by reference, or calling a function to check what (if any) was the last error.
+* [SKA] External dependencies have different ways of dealing with errors: exceptions, status codes, passing parameters by reference, or calling a function to check what (if any) was the last error.
-* Be consistent with the way your own code handles and generates errors.
+* [SKA] Be consistent with the way your own code handles and generates errors.
-* Consider which errors your own code can handle (e.g. parameter configuration for internal methods) and if not, how you will pass on errors to callers of your code.
+* [SKA] Consider which errors your own code can handle (e.g. parameter configuration for internal methods) and if not, how you will pass on errors to callers of your code.

   * For instance, if a user inputs a negative value for a parameter that resizes a ``std::vector``, it may be more helpful to return an error indicating that the parameter should be non-negative, than it is to let the code throw a ``std::length_error`` with no additional information.

-* Minimise the burden for others to understand the internal workings of your code when dealing with errors.
+* [SKA] Minimise the burden for others to understand the internal workings of your code when dealing with errors.
-* Consider how your code will be used when making these decisions.
+* [SKA] Consider how your code will be used when making these decisions.

 Headers:

-* Include header files in the same directory tree as source files.
+* [SKA] Include header files in the same directory tree as source files.
 * File extensions: C codes may use ``.c``/``.h`` and ``.cc``/``.hh``.
 C++ codes may also use ``.cpp``.
 Be consistent. [`Explanation <https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#sf1-use-a-cpp-suffix-for-code-files-and-h-for-interface-files-if-your-project-doesnt-already-follow-another-convention>`__]
 * Do not use ``#pragma once`` as include guard. [`Explanation <https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#sf8-use-include-guards-for-all-h-files>`__]
 * Avoid transitive includes where possible, and also consider the guideline about forward declarations described above. [`Explanation <https://google.github.io/styleguide/cppguide.html#Include_What_You_Use>`__ and `Explanation <https://google.github.io/styleguide/cppguide.html#Forward_Declarations>`__]
-* Headers are included using their full namespaces.
+* [SKA] Headers are included using their full namespaces.

 Design Patterns:

-We recommend that project follow design patterns where applicable.
+[SKA] We recommend that project follow design patterns where applicable.
 The example class structure follows the *Pimpl* construction design pattern but there are many others.
 This has an abstract base class *hello* and a derived class *wave* which is a type of hello, but we are also including an